af/faction/README.md

 ## Async action creators using `launch()`

 Faction supports asynchronous action creators using "services".
-A service is simply a function that returns a Promise.
+A service is simply a Promise-returning function that you pass in to `launch()`.
 Here's a simple example:

 ```js
 import faction from 'faction'